China reportedly threatens tiny Faeroe Islands over Huawei

 Bardur Nielsen, the Faeroese ‘ premier who attended the Nov.
 11 meeting with the Chinese ambassador, has said he will not discuss the case.
 The Chinese embassy could not be reached for comment.

+China’s state-run paper Global Times cited the Chinese foreign ministry spokesperson, Hua Chunying, as saying that the claims “are completely false and have ulterior motives.”

-O n Tuesday, Danish Prime Minister Mette Frederiksen said it was up to the Faeroe Islands, located midway between Scotland and Iceland – to decide who should provide the new-generation 5G network but they are welcome to seek advice in Denmark.
+On Tuesday, Danish Prime Minister Mette Frederiksen said it was up to the Faeroe Islands, located midway between Scotland and Iceland – to decide who should provide the new-generation 5G network but they are welcome to seek advice in Denmark.